nabto/nabto-embedded-sdk/README.md

 ### `apps`

-This folder contains applications which can be used as they are.
+This folder contains production ready applications which can be used as they are.

 ### `platform_integration_example`